Just south of the Michigan State Fairgrounds stood Grayling Elementary School, in one of the most severely declining neighborhoods in the city.

-The recently abandoned State Fair across the street:
+The then-recently-abandoned State Fair across the street:

 The Michigan State Fair was once America's oldest state fair, having run continuously since 1849, but after 160 years we became the only state in the U.S. not to have one, as far as I know.
 The death of the tradition was incomprehensible to many people, myself included, as we watched our home state sink further into the mires of economic hopelessness.